1. Who is eligible to apply?

 2. Is there an age limit?

-The age limit for application is normally 40 years old.
-However, exceptions can be made on an individual basis for candidates who are in their 40s.
+The age limit for application is normally 35 years old.
+However, exceptions may be made on an individual basis.

 3. I feel nervous about the prospect of religious life and/or priesthood.
 Should I apply?